codepso/rn-rad/README.md

 - Yup
 - Formik
 ## License
-The React Init is licensed under the terms of the GPL Open Source license and is available for free.
+The React RAD is licensed under the terms of the GPL Open Source license and is available for free.